molgenis/molgenis-ops-galaxy/armadillo1/README.md

       client_secret: xxxxxxx-xxxxxx-xxxxxxx
 ...
 ```

+#### Domains to expose
+There are three domains that need to be opened up for the cohort.

 #### Usage
 When you created the correct files and filled in the right variables you need to perform a series of commands to bootstrap the server with the Armadillo.